-To create a policy set in a realm, perform an HTTP POST to the /json{/realm}/applications endpoint, with an action parameter set to create.
+To create a policy set in a realm, send an HTTP POST request to the /json/realms/root/realms/Realm Name/applications endpoint, with action=create.
 Include a JSON representation of the policy set in the POST data.

 If the realm is not specified in the URL, AM creates the policy set in the top level realm.